hallpaz/3dsystems20/docs/assignment2.md

 Unfortunately, we couldn't identify any pattern in the rendered image that could lead us to a solution.
 At first, we can see that some regions show patterns that resemble self-intersections or visibility problems related to depth sorting or face culling.
 We already checked that our mesh is correct and has no self-intersections, but to investigate visibility problems, we need to understand the details of this particular implementation.

+However, we can see that in this case, render with the camera located in the center of the sphere

 ##### Moving the near clipping plane

 ##### Looking for alternatives renderers